Isha121290/Codetest/README.md

 # Codetest
 Codetest
 #This code helps in incident management
-#It will fetch open incident from ServiceNow and will create Story with Incident description on Team JIRA board
+#It will fetch open incident from ServiceNow and will create subtask under Incident Story with all the open Incident on Team JIRA current sprint board